ReligiousBookshelfTeam/SaintAlphonsusDailyReadings/readme.md

 ## Contiubute

-If you would like to contribute to this project either email ReligionsBookshelf@RomanAgenda.com for more info or fork the repo and submit a PR.
+If you would like to contribute to this project, either monitarily or by helping to transcribe the content of the book, please email ReligionsBookshelf@RomanAgenda.com for more info or fork the repo and submit a PR.